rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 local health protection team and others to consider current local context including current coronavirus (COVID-19) prevalence.

-Children, young people and learners, as well as staff members and all other visiting professionals and persons, should follow the [guidance for households with possible coronavirus infection](https://www.gov.uk/government/publications/covid-19-stay-at-home-guidance){.govuk-link}
+Children, young people and students, as well as staff members and all other visiting professionals and persons, should follow the [guidance for households with possible coronavirus infection](https://www.gov.uk/government/publications/covid-19-stay-at-home-guidance){.govuk-link}